ANSSI-FR/coq-prelude/README.md

 # `coq-prelude` [![Build Status](https://travis-ci.org/ANSSI-FR/coq-prelude.svg?branch=master)](https://travis-ci.org/ANSSI-FR/coq-prelude)

-Originally inspired by the Haskell standard library (Prelude), `coq-prelude` now strives to be convenient addition to the Coq standard library in order to ease *software development* (as opposed to theorem proving).
+Originally inspired by the Haskell standard library (Prelude), `coq-prelude` now strives to be a convenient addition to the Coq standard library in order to ease *software development* (as opposed to theorem proving).